I think you’ll agree with me when I say that “The Cloverfield Paradox” has brought up many questions for regular movie watchers.

 A few days later, T.I.D.O. updated their website; they informed their members not to return to “the farm.”
 The farm is the T.I.D.O. headquarters from where all its operations were coordinated.
 It was supposed to be swarming with Tagruato agents.
 They also mentioned that their members played no part in the destruction of the station and that they would never kill to accomplish their goals.

-As expected, Tagruato blamed T.I.D.O. for destroying the Chaui station; it labeled T.I.D.O. as a terrorist group which had used explosives to destroy the station.
-Tagruato officials knew what had actually destroyed their station, and it had no plans to inform the public of the incidence which had also led to the awakening of an underwater life form by the Tagruato submarines which were sent down from the Chuai station.
+As expected, Tagruato blamed T.I.D.O. for destroying the Chaui station; it labeled T.I.D.O. as a terrorist group that had used explosives to destroy the station.
+Tagruato officials knew what had actually destroyed their station, and it had no plans to inform the public of the incident which had also led to the awakening of an underwater life form by the Tagruato submarines which were sent down from the Chuai station.

 After that time, the missing TIDO members (Teddy and his group) were not heard from again.
 Ganu Yoshida, the owner of Tagruato wrote an open letter regarding on the organization’s official website, he expressed his sympathy to the families of the victims, and he stated that his organization would do anything to ensure that the culprits behind the act were found.
 Ganu Yoshida traveled for a four-day business trip to New York after he wrote the letter.
 He met with people who wanted to introduce Slusho! into the American market.
 The day he was scheduled to leave New York was January 18, 2008(01-18-08).
 But he was forced to extend his stay due to an attack by TIDO Wave members on the street.